gtuja/GCL/README.md

 ## 1. SRS
 ### 1.1.
 Overview
 - UA.NET might have needs some kind of time-consuming tasks or services.
-- GCL itselft is a class library that provide something convenient features to UA.NET.
+- GCL itself is a class library that provide something convenient features to UA.NET.
 - As the first feature GCL shall provide task feature AKA TCL.
 - TL is a class library that do something for UA.NET through TCL.
 ### 1.2.
 System organization